CloudLabs-MOC/mslearn-azure-developer/instructions/azure-functions/Lab08-getting-started-page.md

 ## Adjusting Zoom

-To zoom in/out of the environment view, use the **A↕ 100%** button near the timer:
+To zoom in or out of the environment view, use the **A↕ 100%** button near the timer:

 ![Zoom](media/01/ZZ01.png)